ridhirebuts/ridhirebuts.github.io/recommendations.md

 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
 <blockquote class="embedly-card"><h4><a href="https://theconversation.com/they-put-a-few-coins-in-your-hands-to-drop-a-baby-in-you-265-stories-of-haitian-children-abandoned-by-un-fathers-114854">'They put a few coins in your hands to drop a baby in you' - 265 stories of Haitian children abandoned by UN fathers</a></h4><p>Marie* was 14 years old and enrolled in a Christian school when she met and became involved with Miguel, a Brazilian soldier working in Haiti as a UN peacekeeper.
 When she told him that she was pregnant with his baby, Miguel said he would help her with the child.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
-<blockquote class="embedly-card"><h4><a href="https://theconversation.com/they-put-a-few-coins-in-your-hands-to-drop-a-baby-in-you-265-stories-of-haitian-children-abandoned-by-un-fathers-114854">'They put a few coins in your hands to drop a baby in you' - 265 stories of Haitian children abandoned by UN fathers</a></h4><p>Marie* was 14 years old and enrolled in a Christian school when she met and became involved with Miguel, a Brazilian soldier working in Haiti as a UN peacekeeper.
-When she told him that she was pregnant with his baby, Miguel said he would help her with the child.</p></blockquote>
-<script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>

 <blockquote class="embedly-card"><h4><a href="https://www.cbc.ca/news/world/un-peacekeepers-sexual-abuse-1.3881872">UN finds 41 more peacekeepers involved in sexual abuse in Central African Republic | CBC News</a></h4><p>A UN investigation into allegations of sexual abuse by peacekeepers in the Central African Republic has identified 41 of the alleged perpetrators.
 UN spokesman Stephane Dujarric said Monday that the four-month-long investigation identified 25 peacekeepers from Burundi and 16 from Gabon as suspects in connection with the incidents that allegedly occurred between 2014 and 2015.</p></blockquote>
 <script async src="//cdn.embedly.com/widgets/platform.js" charset="UTF-8"></script>
 <blockquote class="embedly-card"><h4><a href="https://indianexpress.com/article/world/americas/sex-exploitation-by-un-peacekeepers-strongly-underreported-reveals-report/">UN peacekeepers engage in "transactional sex" for food, medicines: Report</a></h4><p>Members of a UN peacekeeping mission engaged in "transactional sex" with more than 225 Haitian women who said they needed it for things like food and medication, suggesting that sexual exploitation remains significantly underreported in such missions, according to a new report.</p></blockquote>